nevindnl/chess/README.md

           depth: depth + 1
         )[:score]

-        # terminate if score is less than maximizer would allow
+        # terminate if score is less than maximizing player would allow
         if possible_score < alpha
           return {score: alpha, move: nil}
         end